zph/buff/README.md

 #### Note: Fixtures are not currently public.
 They will be uploaded after sensitive info is sanitized.

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile to include HEAD code:

     gem 'buff', :github => 'zph/buff'